 The Middle School holds Diversity Club meetings for Grades 5 & 6 and Grades 7 & 8, respectively, once a rotation.
 This Club, led by Middle School faculty facilitators, provides a space for students to learn and safely share their feelings, questions, and concerns about DEI in our School and the world.
 The Club helps provide a time and space for students interested in diversity and social justice to pose questions and process issues with individuals with like-minded students.
 Students also attend local full-day Diversity Leadership Conferences.
 They bring their knowledge back to the school community in a number of ways including Mix-It-Up Day and assemblies about microaggressions and anti-bullying.

 Better Together Parent Diversity Group

 Better Together is the Stone Ridge parent diversity group for adults within the Stone Ridge community who want to help create a diverse and inclusive educational environment for their children by elevating issues regarding culture, identity, and equity in ways that unify the broader Stone Ridge community.
-The program launched in January 2019, and has hosted several meetings with guest speakers and engaging conversations.
-Learn more about our upcoming events.
+The program, launched in January 2019, has hosted several meetings with guest speakers and engaging conversations.

 Stone Ridge is a No Place for Hate® School, a distinction bestowed on the school community by the Anti-Defamation League.
 Stone Ridge has been considered for this distinction because we continually work on building a safe and inclusive community in which respect is the goal and where all students can thrive.
 We empower students, faculty, administration, and family members to take a strong stand against hate and bullying, and we send a clear, unified message that all students have a home at Stone Ridge.